xibaochat/interview_response_24012024/README.md

 # API for polish calculation

-FastAPI project to make polish calculation and get an history of given instructions.
+FastAPI with Postgresql project to make polish calculation and get an history of given instructions.

 ## Consideration